CarlosUPC/Spatial-Partitioning-Quadtree/docs/README.md

 And in the third frame, we divide all the previous subspaces that had more than 3 particles.
 As you can see, there are some subspaces which only have one particle, so we won't even need to check their collision.

 Only by dividing the space twice, improved the performance of our system in a 1279%, by going from 400 iterations each frame to 29.
 Amazing, right?

+The cases where these search tools comes to are the following ones:

+* **Camera Culling**: Instead of showing the tiles from the map that belong to the camera by doing an exhaustive search (which is highly uneficient) we use the QuadTree structure.
+This lets us achieve a cost of n * log(base 4) n (being n the size of the map).
+We make this happen by recursively checking one fourth of the map with our camera boundaries.
+If there is any overlaps we divide this quarter in 4 pieces again.
+We continue doing this until we reach the maximum number of divisions set by the programmer.
+By doing this we end up having the tiles that must be shown on camera and a few extra ones to have a margin and not have any tile being cut.
+As a fact, the QuadTree that we use is a static type of data structure.
+This is because we save the map tiles inside of it once we load the map.
+Then we only have to reffer to the QuadTree to acces the desired tile/s.

+* **Collision Checking**: This case is more difficult than camera culling because the set of tiles is static but entities and particles are dynamic.
+In this case we need to create a dynamic QuadTree that always changes along with entities.
+This it's slower than the quadtree mentioned before but it's faster than the exhaustive method.

 ### Quadtree structure ###